Godparent: Kirvelik

-In Kurdistan, a kind of fictive kinship relationship called kirîvatî exists connected with the Islamic ritual of circumcision.
+A kind of fictive kinship relationship called kirîvatî exists connected with the Islamic ritual of circumcision.
 The man who holds a male child who is being circumcised becomes the kirîv of the child; at the same time, the kirîv and the boy's parents become kirîvs in relation to each other.
 Kirvelik / kirîvahî comes with particular duties, responsibilities and traditions.
 It has been compared to compadrazgo in Latin America and kumstvo in the Balkans.